Tuesday, June 17, 2025

 Less than a year after opening, four staffers, including a manager, 27 years old, bookkeeper, 35 and two maids, 27 and 31 were found missing in the morning of Dec.
 2. Also missing: about $5,000 in cash as well as some non-negotiable securities.
 Desk drawers had been ransacked.

 The case of the missing staffers commanded headlines across the nation as possible kidnappings until Dec.
-8 when their bullet-ridden bodies were discovered by three brothers hunting in west Sunrise fields.
+8. Their bullet-ridden bodies were discovered by three brothers hunting in west Sunrise fields.
 The bodies lay not far off a highway in this Broward County town.

 Several law enforcement agencies, including the FBI, were involved.
 The case also included an informant, suspects in jail for armed robbery, a Las Vegas trip, a cocktail waitress thought to have landed a job at the club to see what police knew, cocaine stories and even the efforts of Dutch psychic Peter Hurkos.
 All proved to be file fodder for dead-end leads.
 It was thought the case would be solved quickly.
 It remains unsolved and mostly forgotten to this day.